qiuxintao101/cobra/docs/tutorials.rst

      snakemake download_example_Macrophage_atac

   When the data set is downloaded, we can proceed to set up for the run.
 Note in the ``metadata.csv``, a couple of different comparison columns were set up in order to do pair-wise comparison of samples taken from different time point.
 This is another efficent feature of *CoBRA* - allowing for multiple differential expression analysis done separately.
 For each comparison, a complete set of supervised analysis results (motif analysis, cistrome toolkit, GSEA) will be completed in the respective subfolder under ``analysis_result/differential_peaks``.
 See details in :ref:`section_metadata` for how to prepare ``metadata.csv`` for multiple comparisons.

+  Also note in the ``config.yaml``, the parameter `percent` has been set to 10, indicating that only top 10% peaks will be used in the unsupervised analysis and clustering analysis.
+The `rpkm_threshold` and `mini_num_sample` can also be adjusted accordingly to different data sets.
+See details in :ref:`configurationFile` for how to set those parameters.

   To check if the setup is correct, begin a dry run via the following command: